AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 The dataset is therefore provided by the platform as a part of the program.

 ### 📒 Repository
-The repository is available on [GitHub](https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Logistic_Regression).
-It describes how to apply a Logistic Regression Model using the following steps:
+The repository is available on [GitHub](https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/ANOVA).
+It describes how to apply ANOVA and Multiple Linear Regression Models using the following steps:

 1. Collection & Exploration